COMBINE-Australia/python-novice-inflammation-2.7/01-numpy.md

 so either there's a mistake in our calculations or something is wrong with our data.

+> ## Make your own plot {.challenge}
+>
+> Create a plot showing the standard deviation of the inflammation data for each day across all patients.

 It's very common to create an [alias](reference.html#alias) for a library when importing it in order to reduce the amount of typing we have to do.
 Here are our three plots side by side using aliases for `numpy` and `pyplot`: